 - Add the rest of the ingredients except for the parsley.
 Add the water, lemon juice, capers, white miso paste, apple cider vinegar, red wine vinegar, brine, yellow mustard, salt and pepper.
 Bend until nice and smooth – about 3 minutes.
 You will still see little bits of the capers.
 That's okay

-- Add the parsley and blend for another 30 seconds.
+- Add the chives (or parsley) and blend for another 30 seconds.

 - Pour the blended mixture over the crumbled tofu.
 Stir well.